 If you do not know how to move your body properly, the art you’re wielding will become a weapon against you!

 The most common example is the boxers’ fracture, in which case a person breaks their own hand throwing a punch.
 After taking off their gloves, wraps and tape, it became so common for boxers to break their own hands in street fights, that doctors dubbed the broken metacarpals (small bones in the back of the hand), boxers’ fractures.
-We’d very much like to avoid that, so we spend the personal time with you to minimize the likelihood of these things happening.
+We’d very much like to avoid situations like that, so we spend the personal time with you to minimize the likelihood of these things happening.

 Most schools teach the curriculum in the group class.
 But students of different rank, age, learning paces, conditioning and with learning disabilities, learn differently and at different paces and in different ways!!
 If you are serious about learning the art, it would make sense to have some more intimate time with your instructor where we can focus on you, answer your questions, and teach at your speed.